-Anita studies at Northeastern University in Boston and is set to graduate in December 2023 with a BS in International Business with a concentration in Supply Chain Management, but she has spent most of 2023 in Berlin, working at the EMEA headquarters of the 3D printing startup Formlabs.
-Before this, she also spent a semester at ESB Reutlingen in Baden-Württemberg and has interned in the transportation departments of companies like TJX and Mondelēz.
+Anita studies at Northeastern University and is set to graduate in December 2023 with a BS in International Business with a concentration in Supply Chain Management, but she has spent most of 2023 in Berlin working at the EMEA headquarters of the 3D printing startup Formlabs and previously spent a semester at ESB Reutlingen in Baden-Württemberg.
 After first working in conference logistics in the 2022 edition, Anita is excited to return to the GAC as Co-Chair and to further promote the importance of the transatlantic relationship and the strong friendship between Germany and the United States.
-Outside of her studies, work, and involvement in the conference, Anita enjoys skiing, traveling, and playing trivia.
+Outside of her studies and involvement in the conference, Anita enjoys skiing, traveling, and playing trivia.

 Kai is an incoming PhD student in the Organizational Behavior department at Harvard Business School in Boston.
 In his research, he cooperates with international organizations to learn more about why employees (don't) have a passion for their work.
 His enthusiasm for science is mirrored in his psychology podcast "Positiv Korreliert."
 Kai loves to go to Harvard sports events for the free merchandise, and he regularly, but unsuccessfully, attempts yoga and comedy improv.